namhai923/Bison-Bank-of-Canada/README.md

 # New Feature added
 Account creation.
+- As an user, I should be able to create a new account
-- As an user, I should be able to create a new account (This feature is newly added in our sprint 2 and it is partially finished)
+- As an user, I should be able to log in with my account (This feature is newly added in our sprint 2 and it is partially finished, but we can log in and UI/logic exists)

 ## Architectural Diagram